icy/my-laptop-performance-tuning/README.md

 ## Description

-As an engineer I need to tune my laptop to have its best performance.
+As an engineer I need to tune my laptop to run at its best performance.

-## The laptop
+## Specification

 is... pretty old.
 It's at least 7 years old.
 Its memory capacity is 8GB.
 How about its cpu?